Hospice and Palliative Care Nursing

 - Advanced Certified Hospice and Palliative Nurse

 The certifying body is the National Board for Certification of Hospice and Palliative Nurses.
 It is the only organization recognized in the United States to certify hospice nurses.

 What Is The Average Hospice Nurse Salary?

 According to Indeed.com, the average annual salary for a hospice nurse is $64,000.

 What Is The Job Description/Purpose For A Hospice and Palliative Care Nurse?

 Hospice nurses work in a variety of settings as part of an interdisciplinary team caring for patients who are incurably ill and who are diagnosed to be in the last six months of life.
 Home hospice nurses generally see patients within the home setting.
 They are responsible for intake, case management and meeting the goals of the patient and the family.
+Hospice nurses let patients and their families know what to expect when it comes to living with the patient’s condition, and they also provide comfort for these patients.
 Palliative care nurses work to control the symptoms of the incurably ill patient and also operates as part of an interdisciplinary team.
 In most cases, a hospice and palliative care nurse is synonymous.

 What Are Some Skills and Qualifications For Hospice and Palliative Care Nursing?